 I’m going to go over the most common breastfeeding positions/nursing positions and give some pros and cons to them to help you decide what might be best for you.
 Remember that sometimes you don’t know if you’ll like it until you try!

 - The most common positions and your nurse at the hospital is probably familiar with them and can help you adjust some

 - When latching baby with the cross-cradle, you can help steady his head and bring him gently and quickly to your breast when he opens wide.
 Sometimes moms can be nervous and this position can help them feel more in control!

-- Many moms find cradling baby’s head in their forearm/elbow to feel comfortable and natural, and leaves their other arm to do something else (hold a remote or reach for that snack!)
+- Many moms find cradling baby’s head in their forearm/elbow to feel comfortable and natural, and leaves their other arm and a free hand to do something else (hold a remote or reach for that snack!)

 - Many nursing pillows are designed for the cradle positions and can help raise baby higher without too much strain from mom, and can help position baby tummy-to-tummy with mom.

 - When nursing in public, this position covers your postpartum tummy with baby’s body!